 YES, Mary thought, that was what a girl like Torchy would do.
 For Torchy knew something else, something that Ned did not guess: she knew Ned did not love her, that he loved someone in Five Points.
-She had been self-sacrificing enough to send Ned back to that unknown send Ned back to that unknown someone.
+She had been self-sacrificing enough to send Ned back to that unknown someone.
+Here was the explanation of the terror and unhappiness Mary someone.
 Here was the explanation of the terror and unhappiness Mary had found in her eyes.

-"I think," she said impulsively,

-"you have a very wonderful wife."
+"I think," she said impulsively, "you have a very wonderful wife."
 "You do?"
-He looked at her with

-surprise and pleasure.
+He looked at her with surprise and pleasure.
 "I'm glad.

-Torchy hasn't had a very pleasant

-kind of life.
-I was afraid she'd seem

--hard-to you and Dr. Ruthledge.
+Torchy hasn't had a very pleasant kind of life.
+I was afraid she'd seem-hard-to you and Dr. Ruthledge."
 "No," Mary said softly.
-"Sh doesn't seem hard."
+"She doesn't seem hard."
+"I don't expect you to forgive me, Mary..."

-"I don't expect you to forgive me,
+"I don't expect you to forgive me, Mary..."
 "Don't, Ned.
-If I've learned any-"Don't, Ned.
-If I've learned any thing from my father, it's that in life we do what we have to do.
+If I've learned anything from my father, it's that in life we do what we have to do.
 It's not a question of forgiving."
-Quickly, to change the subject, she added, "Are a question of forgiving."
 Quickly, to change the subject, she added, "Are you going to stay in Five Points?"
 "I don't know.
 For a while, anyway.
 I can do my column as well from here as anywhere else.
-I think we'll get an anartment and down the we'll get an apartment and stay until spring-I didn't intend to at first, but Torchy thinks I should."
+I think we'll get an apartment and stay until we'll get an apartment and stay until spring-I didn't intend to at first, but Torchy thinks I should."